DataDog/kics/documentation/rules/terraform/gcp/cloud_storage_bucket_logging_not_enabled.md

 ### Description

  Cloud storage buckets should have logging enabled to capture access and usage data for auditing and monitoring purposes.
-If the `logging` block is not configured in the Terraform resource, such as
+If the `logging` block is not configured in the Terraform resource, access to and modifications of storage objects may go unnoticed, making it difficult to detect unauthorized activities or investigate security incidents.

+A secure configuration includes a `logging` block, as shown below:

 ```
 resource "google_storage_bucket" "auto_expiring_bucket" {